Reverse Shoulder Replacement Surgery: Claudio's Story

-“I’m the stereotypical stubborn Italian who thought it was easier to ignore 15 years of pain than have shoulder surgery,” Claudio admits.
+“I’m the stereotypical stubborn Italian who thought it was easier to ignore 15 years of pain than have shoulder surgery,” Claudio admitted.
 The pain had started off as shoulder soreness from overuse and progressed over the years.
 “The threat of not being able to work would eat at me.
 But, I kid you not, I couldn’t take it anymore.
 It was pretty bad for ten years, and the last five years were unbearable.
-I couldn’t work to full capacity or think intelligently.”
+I couldn’t work to full capacity or think intelligently,” Claudio said.

-In early 2018, Claudio was “at the tip of the iceberg” with pain.
-One afternoon, he was lifting crates of wine grapes at the beginning of harvest season in October.
-One dump of the grapes into the de-stemming machine, and “bam!” he describes.
+In 2018, Claudio was “at the tip of the iceberg” with pain.
+One afternoon, he was lifting crates of wine grapes at the beginning of harvest season.
+One dump of the grapes into the de-stemming machine, and “bam!” he described.
 “It was excruciating.
 I thought, ‘this is it.
 I need to get it over with and do something about this once and for all.’”

-Claudio began to seek out treatment from different orthopedic surgeons in the area.
-He remembers the surgeons asking when he was planning on retiring.
+Claudio sought out treatment from different orthopedic surgeons in the area.
+He remembered the surgeons asking when he was planning on retiring.
 He looked them in the eye and said, “I hate to tell you—I’m not planning on retiring until I’m on my last leg.”